Algorithmic Trading Cryptocurrency 2026: 6 Strategies Ranked by Risk on Solana

 What is the best strategy for a trading bot?

 For most traders, copy trading is the best strategy for a trading bot because it leverages proven traders' skill without requiring you to build models or analyze markets.
-Among Stratium's {{strategyCount}} strategies with {{totalTrades}} tracked trades, the average win rate is {{avgWinRate}}%.
+Among Stratium's tracked strategies with thousands of on-chain trades, the average win rate across strategies is typically 50–65%.
 For custom bots, momentum following is the most forgiving strategy to implement.

 Is algorithmic trading profitable in crypto?